Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Breaking the Limit: Trimerization-Based Amplification

 \section{Breaking the Limit: Trimerization-Based Amplification}

 In \cref{sec:dimerization}, we established a fundamental structural constraint: reaction networks limited to dimerization cannot amplify an input signal, regardless of the underlying thermodynamic parameters.
-In this section, we show that by relaxing the constraint to allow for the formation of higher-order complexes (specifically, only trimers are needed), signal amplification becomes physically realizable.

-We further support this claim by proposing concrete trimerization-based architectures, and demonstrate wet-lab experimental data showing amplification with a trimeric amplifier design.
+In this section, we show that by relaxing the constraint to allow for the formation of higher-order complexes (specifically, only trimers are needed), signal amplification becomes realizable.
+We propose concrete trimerization-based architectures, and present wet-lab experimental data showing amplification with a trimeric amplifier design.